 \subsection{\bf Iterated regular line graphs with property $\rho$}

-Most of the results so far discussed are non-regular iterated line graphs graphs satisfying the property $\rho$.
-One can get iterated regular line graphs $\mathcal{L}^k(G)$ satisfying property $\rho$ from Theorem \ref{Iter_line-2} for $k\ge 2$ and from Theorem \ref{lineofjoin}, Theorem \ref{min_deg4} and Theorem \ref{Kinkar_ite_lin} for $k\ge 1$.
-In the Proposition \ref{Turan_itera} if $r$ divides $n$, then we get iterated regular line graphs $\mathcal{L}^k(G)$ satisfying property $\rho$ for $k\ge 1$.
-Here, we present some more iterated regular line graphs $\mathcal{L}^k(G)$ for $k\ge 1$ by taking regular graph $G$.
+Most of the results discussed so far involve non-regular iterated line graphs that satisfy the property $\rho$.
+We obtain iterated regular line graphs $\mathcal{L}^k(G)$ that satisfy the property $\rho$ from Theorem \ref{Iter_line-2} for $k \geq 2$ and from Theorem \ref{lineofjoin}, Theorem \ref{min_deg4} and Theorem \ref{Kinkar_ite_lin} for $k \geq 1$.
+In Proposition, \ref{Turan_itera} if $r$ divides $n$, we also get iterated regular line graphs $\mathcal{L}^k(G)$ that satisfy the property $\rho$ for $k \geq 1$.
+Here, we present additional iterated regular line graphs $\mathcal{L}^k(G)$ for $k \geq 1$ by taking regular graphs $G$.